-The trajectories generated by the molecular dynamic simulations were analyzed for the stability of Lig9 binding near the tryptophan binding site.
-The MD simulations were performed for 50ns.
-The root mean square deviation (RMSD) analysis (Figure 4(A)) and root mean square per residue fluctuation (RMSF) analysis (Suppl.
+The trajectories generated by molecular dynamic simulations were analyzed for the stability of Lig9 binding near the tryptophan binding site.
+MD simulations were performed for 50ns.
+Root mean square deviation (RMSD) analysis (Figure 4(A)) and root mean square per residue fluctuation (RMSF) analysis (Suppl.
 Figure 2) of the protein backbone dictate the absence of any conformational effects in both the control protein (wild-type SOD1) as well the W32A mutant.
 But in the presence of Lig9, the RMSD analysis of the ligand position with respect to the protein backbone highlights the loss of binding stability of Lig9 in the W32A complex compared to the wild-type complex (Figure 4B).
 Notably, a significant loss of intermolecular interactions between the ligand and the W32A-SOD1 protein in the post 20ns simulation time suggesting that W32 is indeed important to make a stable complex with the ligand through  –  interactions.
 The RMSF contribution of the individual atoms of the ligand also showed increased fluctuations throughout the simulation time in the mutant dimer compared to the wild-type complex (not shown).
 Analysis of the radius of gyration (Rg) of the ligand backbone showed the negligible difference between the wild-type and W32A mutant.

 Visual analysis of the trajectory run revealed the loss of ligand interactions with the binding site when the W32A mutation was incorporated.
 Towards the end of the simulation, there was a change in the Lig9 binding region as it moved closer to the protein dimer interface.
-The loss of interaction in the Trp32 site correlates well with the RMSD of the ligand binding with respect to the protein backbone which shows drastic increases in the deviations post 20ns simulation time (Figure 4B).
-The similar fluctuation is also observed in the RMSF graph of the ligand position relative to the protein (not shown).
+The loss of interaction in the Trp32 site correlates well with the RMSD of the ligand binding with respect to the protein backbone which shows drastic increases in deviation post 20ns simulation time (Figure 4B).
+A similar fluctuation is also observed in the RMSF graph of the ligand position relative to the protein (not shown).
 Each ligand atom is found to be fluctuating twice or more with respect to protein position in the mutated W32A SOD1-Lig9 complex.

-Trajectory cluster analysis provided perspective on the difference in the ligand positioning in wild-type and mutant SOD1.
+Trajectory cluster analysis provides perspective on the difference in the ligand positioning in wild-type and mutant SOD1.
 A total of 1042 frames at a step size of 10 from the original set was considered for the cluster analysis.
 A total of 8 clusters and 24 clusters were obtained in the cluster analysis of the wild-type and W32A complex, respectively (Fig. 5; Suppl.
 Table 2 and 3).
 The increase in the number of clusters in the mutated species indicates the instability of the ligand interaction with a particular region, allowing it to explore a wider RMSD matrix from the original reference position.
 The overlap of the interaction regions in both the cases defines drifting of ligand binding from the W32 binding site in the absence of tryptophan residue, stating its pivotal role in the binding of Lig9 (Figure 5(C)).
 A close ligand residue analysis throughout the 50ns simulation highlighted the loss of contact with Trp32 by the complete abolishment of  –  interactions.
 Taken together, the MD simulations highlight the importance of  –  interaction is important to obtain a stable complex with SOD1 at the Trp32 binding site.
 This inference correlates well with both crystallographic and affinity studies.

 Microscale thermophoresis (MST) assay